 Question 3:

-If a patient was seen today, what is the earliest date and time this patient would be seen by [Provider Name or FQHC/RHC Name] for a non-urgent follow-up appointment?
-You may respond to this question with theearliest available appointment or with an appointment for an existing patient with regularly scheduled appointments that is being seen today.
+What is the earliest date and time an existing patient being seen today could schedule a non-urgent follow-up appointment with [Provider Name or FQHC/RHC Name]?
+If recurring appointments are scheduled in advance, you can respond with the next regularly scheduled appointment for an existing patient being seen today.

-[Allow space for the provider to insert date (mm/dd/yy) and time (hh:mm am/pm PT), indicate that this appointment is a telehealth appointment, or indicate that this appointment type is not applicable and provide a brief explanation.
+[Allow space for the provider to insert date (mm/dd/yy) and time (hh:mm am/pm PT), indicate whether this appointment is an in-person appointment, telehealth appointment or either or indicate that this appointment type is not applicable and provide a brief explanation.
 Indicate this information in the “Question 3” field of the Non-Physician Mental Health Care Providers Raw Data Report Form.]

 Calculation 3: